Momentum-Team-13/python-mystery-word-mintelc12/README.md

 A user is allowed 8 guesses.
 Remind the user of how many guesses they have left after each round.

-_A user loses a guess only when they guess incorrectly._
+✅ A user loses a guess only when they guess incorrectly._
 If they guess a letter that is in the secret word, they do not lose a guess.

 If the user guesses the same letter twice, do not take away a guess.